KushalMeghani1644/RustyTodos/README.md

 RustyTodos is a blazing-fast, cross-platform todo manager built with Rust + Tauri.
 Originally a terminal app — now a fully featured GUI for everyone!

+⚠️ RustyTodos™ is an unregistered trademark of Kushal Meghani.

+🚫 RustyTodos™ is not affiliated with or endorsed by the Rust Foundation or Mozilla.

 ---

 ## 🚀 Features